SharyDev/Blockchain-Test-Network/README.md

 ## Purpose

-This repository serves as an educational resource to explore and understand the fundamental concepts and mechanisms behind different consensus algorithms in Blockchain technology.
+This repository serves as to explore and understand the fundamental concepts and mechanisms behind different consensus algorithms in Blockchain technology.

-Feel free to explore the code and dive into the implementations provided.

-**Contributions and enhancements are welcome!**

 ---